mabaltazar/SQL_WorldLayoffs/README.md

 # 💼 Layoff Data Exploration Project
-This project features end-to-end data cleaning and exploratory analysis on global layoff data using SQL.
-The goal was to uncover patterns in workforce reduction across industries, companies, and countries over time.
-The project also applies advanced SQL techniques to track temporal trends, remove duplicates, standardize messy entries, and evaluate the scale and progression of layoffs.
+This project focuses on cleaning and exploring a global layoff dataset using structured SQL techniques.
+The goal is to transform messy, inconsistent data into a reliable foundation for insight generation—identifying trends in company layoffs across industries, countries, and time.

 🎯 Objective
-To clean and analyze layoff data by:
-- Identifying key trends in layoffs across time and geography
-- Profiling the most heavily affected companies and industries
-- Applying SQL best practices for scalable and efficient exploration
+- Remove duplicate records, standardize column entries, and handle missing or blank values
+- Normalize dates, locations, industries, and numeric types for consistency
+- Explore aggregated layoff trends by company, sector, region, and year
+- Use SQL window functions to calculate rolling totals and yearly rankings

 🧰 Tools Used
-- MySQL
-- SQL Window Functions (ROW_NUMBER(), DENSE_RANK(), OVER)
+- - SQL (MySQL / SQL Server)
 - Common Table Expressions (CTEs)
-- Text functions (TRIM(), SUBSTRING()), Aggregates
+- Window Functions: ROW_NUMBER(), DENSE_RANK(), OVER()
+- String Functions: TRIM(), SUBSTRING(), REPLACE()
-- Date Functions and STR_TO_DATE() for formatting
+- Date Parsing: STR_TO_DATE(), YEAR()
-- Self-Joins for data enrichment
+- Data Source: Custom-imported layoff dataset in a world_layoffs schema

 ⚙️ Steps Taken
 - Created Staging Tables to isolate and clean raw data